Jinja Island is a private Caribbean hideaway located deep in the heart of Panama's Bocas Del Toro archipelago.

 I am the first and only person to visit every country in the world without flying.
 I lived off-grid on Jinja Island for 3 years.

-I'm driven by an insatiable desire to create positive experiences for the world, to prove that with hard work and determination anything is possible and to leave the planet a better place than I found it.
+I'm driven by an insatiable desire to create positive experiences for the world, to prove that with hard work and determination anything is possible and to leave the world a better place than I found it.

 My time in Bocas taught me the most effective ways of getting things done.
 I've seen for myself what works and what does not.
-Trust me when I tell you that local knowledge goes a long way.
+Trust me when I tell you that a little local knowledge goes a long way.

 My engaged online following of over 30,000 YouTube subscribers, together with my creative toolkit as an acclaimed writer, award-winning videographer and website designer mean that I'm uniquely positioned to generate worldwide publicity for whatever happens next on Jinja Island.

 What would you do with your own tropical island?
 An exclusive eco-retreat?
 Set up a bar on the water?
 Or just use it whenever you need to escape from the world?